Dark, quiet nights that start early, cool weather outside, hot tea and a warm blanket — sounds like a perfect recipe for good night’s sleep right?

 Try a few different thermostat settings for a couple nights each to see where your Goldilocks’ zone resides.
 If your thermostat is programmable, try working with your body’s rhythms – set temperatures to gradually cool off around your bedtime, and raise slightly a little before your alarm goes off.

-In the article referenced above, Dr. Winter also suggests trying products designed for optimizing sleep temperature to minimize cooling costs, such as performance sheets for breathability, gel pads for temporary cooling, and especially the ChiliPad for long-lasting mattress cooling or heating.
+In the article referenced above, Dr. Winter also suggests trying products designed for optimizing sleep temperature to minimize cooling costs, such as performance sheets for breathability, gel pads for temporary cooling, and especially a good quality mattress.

 How Cold Winters Affect Sleep